jiqiang90/ledger-subquery/docs/entity_creation.md

 - L0 - Create an asynchronous handler function accepting a `CosmosEvent` as a parameter.
 The convention for event-based handlers is in place to ensure we only handle successful transactions - as opposed to message-based handling where an expensive internal success check must be made.
   - Using the safe navigation operator `?` allows us to reference message values regardless of whether they exist, such as `event.msg?.msg?.decodedMsg?.entity_field_a`, where one or more of the parent structures could be corrupted and halt  the indexer without the operator.
-- L3-9 - Create a reference to the message related to the event and assign variables from the appropriate message fields
+- L3-9 - Create a reference to the message related to the event and assign variables from the appropriate message fields.

 - L11-14 - Check that these fields are valid, abandoning attempt at indexing the event in the case that any fields are malformed.
 Allowing the indexer to continue.

-- L16-24 - Create a `TestEntity` instance and populate the required fields
+- L16-24 - Create a `TestEntity` instance and populate the required fields.

-- L26 - Save the entity to the database
+- L26 - Save the entity to the database.

 #### Configuring handler filters